subquery/documentation/docs/academy/herocourse/module3.md

 }
 ```

-#### Step 3: Add a reverse lookup
+#### Step 3: Add a Reverse Lookup

-Add an extra field to the Account entity called myToAddress.
-Make this of type Transfer and add the @derived annotation.
-This is making a “virtual field” called myToAddress that can be accessed from the Account entity.
-It is virtual because the database table structure does not actually change.
+Add an extra field to the **Account** entity called `myToAddress`.
+Assign it the type `Transfer`, and add the `@derived` annotation.
+This will create a **virtual field** called `myToAddress`, which can be accessed from the Account entity.
+Note that it is virtual because the database table structure does not change.

-* Allows you to do a reverse lookup in Graphql.
+- Allows you to do a reverse lookup in Graphql.
-* Adds a `GetElementByID()` on the child entities.
+- Adds a `GetElementByID()` on the child entities.

 ```
 type Account @entity {